laminkoko243/interactive-rating-component-frontend-mentor/README.md

-# interactive-rating-component-frontend-mentor
-A challenge from frontendmentor.io to pactice HTML, CSS , JS and jQuery skills

 # Frontend Mentor - Interactive rating component solution

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.